ryanrcheng/ChengGroupUKY/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Ryan R. Cheng is an assistant professor of chemistry at the University of Kentucky.
-His research interests are in the area of theoretical & computational biophysics.
+His research focuses on using computer simulations, biopolymer theory, statistical mechanics, and machine learning to address biophysical problems, particularly in the area of structural genomics.
 {style="text-align: justify;"}